sanderslab/magellanmapper/README.md

 Conda installs Java to import proprietary image file formats, which can also be installed separately when using Pip (eg from [here](https://www.azul.com/downloads/?package=jdk)).

-### More ways to install
+### More ways to install and run

 - [Developer installs](docs/install.md#developer-installs) from source code
 - [Installer scripts](docs/install.md#installer-scripts), which install Miniconda and MagellanMapper without requiring command-line usage
 - [Installer packages](docs/install.md#installer-packages), for point-and-click installation

+## Using MagellanMapper

 MagellanMapper consists of a graphical user interface (GUI), command-line interface (CLI), and application programming interface (API) for Python programmatic access.
 See the [GUI docs](docs/viewers.md) for graphical usage and the [CLI docs](docs/cli.md) for scripting.

-For automated tasks, [`sample_cmds.sh`](bin/sample_cmds.sh) is a script that shows examples of common commands.
-You can also use [`pipelines.sh`](bin/pipelines.sh), a script to run many automated pipelines within MagellanMapper, such as whole volume nuclei detection and image transposition.
-See [Settings](docs/settings.md) for how to customize parameters for your image analysis.
+For automated tasks, see the [`sample_cmds_bash.ipynb`](bin/sample_cmds_bash.ipynb) Jupyter Notebook (or the older [`sample_cmds.sh`](bin/sample_cmds.sh) script) that shows examples of running the CLI and exploring images in the GUI.
+See ReadTheDocs for more details, including [viewer shortcuts](docs/viewers.md) and customizing [settings](docs/settings.md) for your image analysis.

+Have a question?
+Found a bug?
+Want a feature?
+Please [ask](https://github.com/sanderslab/magellanmapper/issues)!

 ### Image file import

+Large images or proprietary microscopy formats such as CZI can be imported by MagellanMapper into NumPy format, which allows on-the-fly loading to reduce memory requirements and initial loading time.
 In the "Import" tab, you can select files, view and update metadata, and import the files.

-Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) can be opened with the SimpleITK/SimpleElastix Library and do not require separate import.
-Standard image formats such as TIFF or proprietary microscopy formats such as CZI can be imported by MagellanMapper into an industry standard Numpy format, which allows on-the-fly loading to reduce memory requirements and initial loading time.
+Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) can be opened with the SimpleITK/SimpleElastix library and do not require separate import.

 ### Sample 3D data

-To try out functions with sample images, download any of these practice files:
+To try out functions with sample images, download any of these files:

 - [Sample region of nuclei at 4x (`sample_region.zip`)](https://github.com/sanderslab/magellanmapper/releases/download/v1.1.3/sample_region.zip)
 - [Sample downsampled tissue cleared whole brain (`sample_brain.zip`)](https://github.com/sanderslab/magellanmapper/releases/download/v1.1.3/sample_brain.zip)
 - [Allen Developing Mouse Brain Atlas E18.5 (`ADMBA-E18pt5.zip`)](https://github.com/sanderslab/magellanmapper/releases/download/v1.1.3/ADMBA-E18pt5.zip)

-### Related publications and datasets
+## Related publications and datasets

 - For more information on the methods used for 3D atlas construction, please see: https://elifesciences.org/articles/61408
 - For step-by-step instructions on using v1.3.x of the software, please see: https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/cpns.104 (now [open access on PubMed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7781073/)!); see [ReadTheDocs](https://magellanmapper.readthedocs.io/en/latest/) for ongoing updates